-The Rino 110 has a total of 22 channels and 38 squelch codes to select from using the Channel and Code fields.
-Channels 1-14 are FRS channels and 15-22 are GMRS channels (disabled by default in U.S. units).
+The Rino 130 has a total of 22 channels (not including GMRS repeater channels) and 38 squelch codes to select from using the Channel and Code fields.
+Channels 1-14 are for FRS, 15-22 are for GMRS channels (disabled by default in U.S. units), and 15R-22R are for GMRS repeater channels (U.S. units only, disabled by default).
 To communicate with other Rino and FRS/GMRS users, you must be on the same channel and squelch code.
 Garmin Rino units work with 3rd party FRS/GMRS radios, provided the other radios use standard FRS/GMRS frequencies.
-A chart of Rino frequencies can be found in the "Appendix."
+A chart of Rino frequencies may be found in the "Appendix."

 Squelch codes allow you to hear calls from only specific persons.
-Thirty-eight (38) Squelch Codes (also called Continuous Tone Coded Squelch System or CTCSS) allow your Rino 110 to ignore unwanted calls from other persons using the same channel.
-Be sure everyone you will communicate with using your Rino has selected the same squelch code (number).
+Thirty-eight (38) Squelch Codes (called Continuous Tone Coded Squelch System or CTCSS) allow your Rino 130 to ignore unwanted calls from other persons using the same channel.
+Simply select the same squelch code (number) as selected by the other person(s) with which you will communicate.

-Select from FRS 1-14 and GMRS 15-22 (with GMRS enabled)
+Select from FRS 1-14, GMRS 15-22 (with GMRS enabled), and 15R-22R GMRS repeater channels (with GMRS and Repeater Channels enabled).